Teddy9792/hello-world/README.md

 just another repository

-Hello-world Teddy want to build and creat a company for gaming entertainment.
+Hello-world Teddy here want to build and creat a company for gaming entertainment.